uic-vis/project-3-a/README.md

 ## Github Repository Description
-This repository has the html I used on the google site, seperated by graph.
+This repository has the exact html I used on the google site, seperated by graph.
+In the test section it has the html/javascript seperated to make it a bit more readable.
+These were the files where I did my original testing of the graphs on.

 ## Data Set Description